LJKos/todo/README.md

 The project is divided to backend and frontend directories.
 The frontend uses React and the backend is done using Express and is connected to a MongoDB database.

+The website contains a user for testing:
+username: test
+password: test

+New users can also be created.